davidsntg/azure-dns-private-resolver-microhack/README.md

 ## Task 3: Update Hub and spokes Vnet DNS Settings

-Instead of configuring DNS Private Resolver Inbound IP address as DNS Server for hub-vnet, spoke01-vnet and spoke02-vnet, configure with Azure Firewall private IP address:
+Instead of configuring DNS Private Resolver Inbound IP address as DNS Server for hub-vnet and spoke01-vnet, configure with Azure Firewall private IP address:

 ![image](images/dnsservers-hub.png)

-**Do the same for spoke01-vnet and spoke02-vnet**.
+**Do the same for spoke01-vnet**.

-**Restart** hub-vm, spoke01-vm and spoke02-vm.
+**Restart** hub-vm and spoke01-vm.

   > DNS server(s) used by Azure virtual machine (VM) come during VM boot via DHCP.
 By restarting VMs here, they will pick the new DNS server to use.